openethereum/openethereum.github.io/Quick-start.md

 ### Grab Rust

+NOTE: If you already have Rust in your environment, you don't need to bother with this.
 This will download and install Rust:

 ```
 curl -sf https://raw.githubusercontent.com/brson/multirust/master/blastoff.sh | sh